 The class fee is $25 and covers the cost of the book, which students can keep.
 Other fees may pertain to instrument rentals and field trips (see below).

 Yes!
 Our band traditionally goes to Lagoon for Music in the Park.
 This event is optional and does require a fee (normally $80) that covers entrance to the park, transportation, and festival fees.
 When allowed, we also take a trip to the Utah Symphony for their rehearsal.
-Our Band 2 class will also travel to play at games.
+Our Band 2 students may also get the opportunity to join the high school band for some basketball games.

 Due to limited resources, students are required to rent their own instruments.
 Most of our students will usually rent through Summerhays Music Center.
 Monthly fees are typically between $25 and $50 depending on the instrument.